 - Most provide a certificate at the end and some of the online colleges provide a diploma.

-Certification can be obtained in a number of ways.
+Certification can be achieved in a number of different ways.
 For example, the National Dog Groomers Association of America awards certification.
 Candidates are generally required to complete 2 examinations and to demonstrate their practical competency in grooming.

 The National Association of Professional Pet Sitters has offered a home-study certification program.
 Grooming students typically learn about business management and general animal care in addition to the practical skills.
 Certification here also requires passing an examination (http://www.bls.gov/oco/ocos168.htm#training).

 One can apply to be an International Certified Master Groomer (ICMG) and be listed with the International Professional Groomers Inc (IPG).

 It’s important to note that some states may have specific requirements for becoming a dog groomer, such as licensing or certification.
 The legal requirements to become a dog groomer in the USA can vary from state to state. and even from county to county.
 So, it’s important to research the requirements in your own state before pursuing a career in dog grooming.

 In addition, here are some general requirements that may be applicable: